svdpmukherjee/game-behavior-intervention-study/README.md

 # Game Behavior Intervention Study

-This project implements a comprehensive framework for studying the effects of psychological interventions on player behavior in word puzzle solving games.
+This project implements a comprehensive framework to study the effects of message interventions, designed based on psychological constructs, on game-playing behavior in word puzzle-solving games.

 ## Project Structure